|Berkeley Parents Network|

 Most local public school districts have one or more Middle Schools that are located at their own sites, although a few districts have schools that are K-8 inclusive.
 There are some private schools that cater exclusively to middle school students, and others that are K-8.
 See BPN's list of Middle Schools to read more.

 Most of the local school districts (Berkeley, El Cerrito, Albany, Piedmont) have only one high school, sometimes with an additional alternative school.
 Bigger districts like Oakland have more than one high school.
 In many school districts it is common for children who attended private schools to switch to public school for high school, so there are not as many private high schools as elementary schools.
-There is a list of local public and private high schools Here.
+See BPN's list of local public and private High Schools.

-Private Schools also called "Independent Schools", are privately run, usually by either a non-profit corporation or a religious organization.
+Private Schools, also called "Independent Schools", are privately run, usually by either a non-profit corporation or a religious organization.
 You must apply to these schools, usually one year before your child will start school.
 Some private schools receive many more applications than they have space available, and parents plan years ahead of time to apply; other private schools have openings throught the year.
 More information about this is below.

 Most local school districts have "neighborhood schools."
 This means that your child will usually be assigned to the school that is closest to your home.
 Oakland, Albany, and El Cerrito assign children to the school in their neighborhood, although you can often request a school in another neighborhood.
-Some school districts including Berkeley and San Francisco assign children to schools based on socio-economic distribution in order to balance the schools.
-You can request the school you want, but you may be assigned to a different school depending on the district's needs at the time.
+Some school districts including Berkeley and San Francisco assign children to schools based on socio-economic distribution across the city in order to balance the schools.
+In these districts, you can request the school you want, but you may be assigned to a different school depending on the district's needs at the time.

 You can find maps of neighborhoods on the school district's websites, along with more information about the schools in the district.
 See BPN's list of Public School Districts to see a list of schools in each district, read parents' reviews, and find links to the school district's page.